-The problem, however, in many cases, rests not with the delegate, but with a leader’s failure to delegate properly.
-There are certainly times when the delegate drops the ball and doesn’t follow through with the task (which I believe is often one of the reasons listed below), but in my experience, the failure of delegation most often rests with the leader:
+Many times the problem rests with the way a project was delegated from the beginning.
+There are certainly times when the delegate drops the ball and doesn’t follow through with the task, but in my experience, the failure of delegation most often rests with the leader.

-There was no accountability provided in the delegation process.
+A predetermined win was never clear or understood.
+Everyone needs to be on the same page as to what is trying to be accomplished.
+Further, there should be accountability in place prior to delegation.
 When someone receives a project, they need to be given a timeline for completion.
 They need a system of follow up, measures of accomplishment or benchmarks towards completion.
-A predetermined win is clear and understood in healthy delegation.

-The leader dumped instead of delegated.
-I have written about this previously, but if the leader had the responsibility to delegate the task, then he or she retains a level of responsibility to check in periodically with the delegate’s progress.
-There’s an element of partnership in a healthy delegation process, where the leader remains close enough to assure completion.
+The leader dumped or controlled instead of delegated.
+I have written about this previously, but the leader retains a level of responsibility to check in periodically with the delegate’s progress.
+At the same time, it’s delegation.
+There’s a release of direct oversight which needs to take place.
+The delegate should feel freedom to accomplish the predetermined objective in their own way.
+There’s a balance and partnership in a healthy delegation process, where the leader remains close enough to assure completion, but distant enough to let people do their work.

-The delegate was not properly trained.
+The delegate was not properly prepared.
 Assuming someone knows how to do a task and can figure out their way on their own isn’t only naive it’s unfair.
 Questions need to be asked and information given on the front end to make sure the person has the ability to complete the task or the ability to learn along the way.
 This may involve the leader spending more time in the beginning phases of a task to ensure completion is attainable by the delegate.
+Specialized training may be needed.
+In fact, a failed delegation may be just the experience someone needs to do a better job next time.

 Adequate resources were not in place.
 It’s difficult to expect someone to complete a task when the leader hasn’t given the proper tools for the job.
-Sometimes anxious leaders delegate a project too soon, before the team is ready, either in structure or in resources.
+Sometimes anxious leaders delegate a project too soon, before the team is ready, either in structure, people power or resources.

 Do you have delegated projects that didn’t get completed this past year?